Key events and activities:

 - Online meetings and teleconference calls scheduled during the year. (required)

-- Delivery of class leadership project presentations and reports given in conjunction with APTA committee meetings, conference sessions, and class graduation program at the 2014 APTA Annual Meeting & EXPO. (required)
+- Delivery of class leadership project presentations and reports given in conjunction with APTA committee meetings, conference sessions, and class graduation program at the 2019 APTA Annual Meeting in New York, NY. (required)

-- New this year: One of the goals of Leadership APTA is to develop future leaders of APTA.
-The Leadership APTA program now requires that each sponsoring organization actively support at least one additional year of APTA involvement from its Leadership APTA participant immediately upon graduation through work on APTA committees, task forces, or special projects. (required)
+- Committee participation: One of the goals of Leadership APTA is to develop future leaders of APTA.
+As a reminder, the Leadership APTA program requires that each sponsoring organization actively supports at least one additional year of APTA involvement from its Leadership APTA participant immediately upon graduation through work on APTA committees, task forces, or special projects. (required)

-Throughout the year-long program and events, participants will have numerous opportunities to talk with APTA’s executives; private sector and transit agency leaders; national, state, and local officials; international and local labor leaders; and communications, media, workforce development, negotiations, diversity, and leadership experts.
+Throughout the year-long program and events, participants will have numerous opportunities to talk with APTA’s executives; private sector, federal, and transit agency senior and executive leaders; national, state, and local officials; labor leaders; and communications, media, workforce development, negotiations, safety and security, diversity, and leadership experts.

-Over the course of the program year, APTA and industry leaders will direct workshops on the evolving role of today’s executive leaders.
-Participants will benefit from highly customized and robust workshop sessions on presentation and communication skills, developing and maintaining professional relationships, community building, procurement models and practices, media relations, labor relations, business ethics, negotiations and decision making, workplace diversity, work-life balance, career development, APTA and industry involvement, and much more.
+Over the course of the program year, APTA and industry executive leaders will direct workshops on the transformative role of today’s executive leaders.
+Participants will benefit from highly customized and intensive workshop sessions on presentation and communication skills, developing and cultivating professional stakeholder relationships, community building, procurement models and practices, media relations, labor relations, cultural intelligence, negotiations and decision making, industry and workplace diversity, work-life balance, career development, security and safety, APTA and industry involvement, and much more.
 Class members will have frequent opportunities to learn about, discuss, and support the priority initiatives of the APTA Chair, the industry, and APTA.

-Project teams will finalize their project topics and begin working on their leadership project assignments, one of the aspects of the program, at the March 2014 Legislative Conference in Washington, D.C.
-They subsequently will conduct industry interviews, related research, and deliver their project team presentations at the July 2014 session and at the October 2014 APTA Annual Meeting & EXPO in Houston.
-Project teams also produce a related paper that supports their presentations.
-Class member presentations and papers are promoted to our membership and the industry and are showcased on the Leadership APTA web site.
+Project teams will finalize their executive leadership project topics and begin working on their project assignments, one of the aspects of the program, at the March 2019 Legislative Conference in Washington, D.C.
+They subsequently will conduct industry interviews, related research, and deliver their project team presentations at the Leadership APTA July 2019 capstone session and at the October 2019 APTA Annual Meeting.
+Project teams will also produce a related industry paper that supports their presentations.
+Class member presentations and papers are promoted to our membership and the industry.
+They also are showcased on the Leadership APTA web site.